arayofcode/distributed-systems/gossip-gloomers/3b-multi-node-broadcast/NOTES.md

 ## Implementation and corner cases
 - Store the messages in an array or map, and use mutexs to avoid race conditions for both read and writes.
-  - I used `sync.Map` which seemed to be good for given usecase, given a map could also prevent addition of duplicate entries.
+  - I used `sync.Map` which seemed to be good for given usecase of avoiding duplicates and handling mutexes.
-- For broadcasting, add append to list of messages, then send the body received in maelstrom message to all nodes.
+- For broadcasting, append to list of messages, then send the body received in maelstrom message to all nodes.
-- Corner cases: Sending message to another node leads to an infinite loop where that node will keep sending the message to all other nodes.
-Fix it by returning nil if the message is already present.
+- While broadcasting, read kept showing `broadcast 0` too many times.
+This happened because node `a` broadcasted to `b` and `b` sent the same message back to `a`, and so on.
+  - Fix is to not send message to message source, or the current node.
+- Sending message kept showing no handler error.
+This is because when broadcasting with Send, the other node replied but the current node didn’t handle it.
+  - A way around was to use node.RPC, and create empty handler function.
+  - Another is to check if a message has msg_id.
+If it doesn't, this one doesn't need a reply. return nil instead of `Reply()` in such cases.